Street Life in London

 Street Life in London was a 1877 book written by Adolphe Smith with photography by John Thomson.

-The book is considered by some to be the first example of social documentary photography.
+The book is one of the first examples of social documentary photography.

 Production

 Street Life in London was a 1877 publication of a collaboration between the radical social journalist Adolphe Smith and Scottish photographer John Thomson.
 It was published by Sampson Low, Marston, Searle and Rivington, in London.

 The authors believed they were continuing the important work of Henry Mayhew, who published London Labour and the London Poor, but that they were adding a unique value by incorporating photography to the ongoing documentation of London's working class poor.

 Synopsis

 The book gives the reader an insight into the daily lives of working class and poor Londoners.
 It is arranged around photographs by Thomson with accompanying text by Smith.
 The texts are brief, but include detail, including information from interviewing the photograph's subjects.
 Subjects include flower-sellers, chimney-sweeps, shoe-blacks, chair-caners, musicians, dustmen and locksmiths.